Onduparaka FC: 2016–17 season

-They started the season with a goalless draw against Soana, then lost to Bright Stars before drawing again on 6 September 2016, this time with Express FC, the Oldest Team in the league.
+They started the season with a goalless draw against Soana, then lost to Bright Stars before drawing again on 6 September 2016, this time with Express FC.
 The fourth game was against defending champions KCCA who had won all their first three games.
 Ondu needed a quick second half brace by Muhammad Shaban to inflict the first season loss to the 11-time champions on 9 September 2016 at Greenlight Stadium.

 Despite a late onslaught, the visitors only managed a consolation goal; that was Onduparaka's first Uganda Premier League win.
-On 1 October 2016, SC Villa - the Most Successful Club in Ugandan Football scored first, then the Newcomers from Arua crawled back scoring three through Caesar Okhuti, Wahab Ajuman Gadafi and the leading Azam Uganda Premier League Top Scorer at that time Muhammad Shaban.
-The visitors fought back from 3–1 down until they equalised via a penalty netted by Tabu Vitalis (a former Onduparaka Captain) but Shaban had the last laugh with his second of the game.
+On 1 October 2016, SC Villa scored first, then the newcomers from Arua crawled back scoring three through Caesar Okhuti, Wahab Ajuman Gadafi and Muhammad Shaban.

+The visitors fought back from 3–1 down until they equalised via a penalty netted by Tabu Vitalis but Shaban scored his second of the game.
 The match took place at Greenlight Stadium.
-Ondu couldn't be bullied by the Jogoos.
-A week before, Ondu had handcuffed Police FC 2–1 on the same ground (with goals by Shaban and Kabon).
-Three days prior to Ondu ending Villa's Unbeaten Run of the Season, FUFA cleared 26-year-old Caesar Okhuti to play for the Northwesterners who sat at 5th on the table; he was on a six-month loan from KCCA since mid September.
+A week before, Ondu beat Police FC 2–1 on the same ground (with goals by Shaban and Kabon).
+Three days prior to Ondu ending Villa's unbeaten run, FUFA cleared 26-year-old Caesar Okhuti to play for the Northwesterners who sat at 5th on the table; he was on loan from KCCA.
 On 10 December 2016, Ondu beat Sadolin FC 1–0 at Bugembe Stadium to climb to 3rd place around half season courtesy of a Gaddafi free-kick.

 Ondu's leading goalscorer Muhammad Shaban (aka [I]jagason) was voted the 2016 FUFA MVP (Most Valuable Player) in a year when Mamelodi Sundowns goalkeeper Denis Onyango also performed well and actually won the CAF Best Player in Africa Award and Farouk Miya scored the goal against Comoros that took Uganda to the tournament.
-In 2017, the three travelled to Gabon for AFCON; Onyango only played in the two narrow 0–1 defeats to Ghana and Egypt.
-Shaban came on as a substitute in both games while Miya was substituted but scored Uganda's only goal in the third game; Uganda drew 1–1 with Mali in the third group game to register at least a point after a 39-year absence from the continental showpiece.
-Also on Onduparaka's squad is KCCA loanee Caesar Okhuti who is no stranger to being a hot newcomer especially after he took the nation by storm with another Arua club called Ediofe Hills FC in 2007 and was called up to the national team.
+In 2017, the three travelled to Gabon for AFCON.
+Also on Onduparaka's squad is KCCA loanee Caesar Okhuti.